Green and yellow snakes are stunning.

 There are different color varieties of house snakes and this comes down to locality and species.
 Most are shades of brown, but there are other color varieties that have been bred such as the red and green.

-The Aurora House Snake is a beautiful, harmless snake that likes grasslands, feeding on mice, lizards, frogs, and birds.
+The Aurora House Snake, as it is also known, is a beautiful, harmless snake that likes grasslands, feeding on mice, lizards, frogs, and birds.
 It’s a shy snake that emits a foul-smelling musk smell when handled.

 Angola Green Snake